sw-joelmut/BotBuilder-Samples/samples/csharp_dotnetcore/02.echo-with-counter/README.md

 git clone https://github.com/Microsoft/botbuilder-samples.git
 ```

-- **Optional**: Update the `appsettings.json` file under `botbuilder-samples/samples/csharp_dotnetcore/02.echo-with-counter` with your botFileSecret.
-For Azure Bot Service bots, you can find the botFileSecret under application settings.
+- **Optional**: Update the `appsettings.json` file under `botbuilder-samples/samples/csharp_dotnetcore/02.echo-with-counter` with your `botFileSecret`.
+For Azure Bot Service bots, you can find the `botFileSecret` under application settings.

 ## Visual Studio

-- Navigate to the samples folder (`botbuilder-samples/samples/csharp_dotnetcore/02.echo-with-counter`) and open EchoBotWithCounter.csproj in Visual Studio.
+- Navigate to the samples folder (`botbuilder-samples/samples/csharp_dotnetcore/02.echo-with-counter`) and open `EchoBotWithCounter.csproj` in Visual Studio.
 - From the **Startup Projects** select `EchoBotWithCounter`
 - Run the project (press `F5` key).